PKCS#11 Setup#

 - url: "https://keyfender:8443/api/v1" # URL to reach the server

-# When the NetHSM has a self-signed certificate, it can be verified by a sha256 fingerprint of the NetHSM's certificate:
+# When the NetHSM uses a self-signed certificate, it can be verified against an allowed list of sha256 fingerprint of the NetHSM's certificate:

 sha256_fingerprints: